Best Power Rack Reviews - Squats And Pull-ups

-This is a great power rack that you can do squats, pull ups/ chin ups, shoulder work, back work and arms.
+This is a great power rack and also doubles as one of our top squat stands, that you can do bench presses, squats, pull ups/ chin ups, shoulder work, back work and arms.
+If you're looking for one piece of equipment for that garage gym (or your workout room), that pretty much does it all - this is it!

 The extra lat pull down attachment really gives you a larger set of exercises you can do at home utilizing your existing Olympic weight set.

-This bad boy is sturdy and made whatever you can bring at it period!
-It's under the $1000 range which is a great price when comparing to the commercial power racks.
-This is great for an intermediate to advanced athlete or if you have the cash then you won't be disappointed buying it.
+This bad boy is sturdy (square and very strong pipe safeties) and made whatever you can bring at it - period!
+It's under the $700 range which is a great price when comparing to the commercial power racks.
+This's perfect for strength training for an intermediate to advanced athlete, looking to build out a home gym.
+If you can afford the price tag, won't be disappointed with it.
+Now there is a a cheaper version you can read about here in my Fitness Reality 810XLT Power Rack Review.
+It's under $300 and is a bought frequently here.

 Why Purchase a Power Rack Anyways?

-I'm sure you are here looking to buy a power rack that you can do a multitude of exercises in your home or commercial gym.
-There are a lot of choices out there so I went out and researched the most popular power cages out there by the leading fitness equipment manufactures in the industry.
+I'm sure you are here looking to buy the best power rack (or new piece of equipment), that you can do a multitude of exercises in your home, garage gym or commercial gym.
+There are a lot of choices out there for strength training, so I went out and researched the most popular cages out there, by the leading fitness equipment manufactures in the industry.
 We will short cut your research time in half and you will narrow down the best rack you can buy for your own personal budget.

 What's the big deal anyways about it?
 Do you really need one?
 Well no, you can do body weight exercises all you want and not need any equipment.
 You want to buy one because you don't want to pay a gym membership and you want to workout at home.
 If you are at home you want the best bang for your buck because 90% of you will have a small space to workout in.
 With a power rack also called a power cage you can do ton of exercises.

-You can add an adjustable bench to it very easily which now gives you another whole set of exercises you can do with an olympic barbell set or a set of adjustable dumbbells.
+You can add an adjustable bench to it very easily which now gives you another whole set of exercises you can do with just about any barbell set or a set of adjustable dumbbells.
 Long story short, it's easily the best bang for your buck when purchasing fitness equipment for your home gym.

 As awesome as this is you might have saw the obvious.
-You will need to purchase a bench, adjustable dumbbells or an olympic weight set.
-It's really not all that of a surprise to most of is because that was the whole purpose of wanting a power cage but I wanted to point that out.
+You will need to purchase a bench, adjustable dumbbells or standard olympic weight set.
+It's really not all that of a surprise to most of us, because that was the whole purpose of wanting a power type of cage but I wanted to point that out.
+All of the models reviewed here, use very sturdy safety bars, as apposed to safety pins, which are not as effective at stopping an accident.
+Also, all of these fully replace a traditional squat stand.
 Of course there is space consideration as well.
 So make sure you have the ceiling and floor space with the rack you buy.

 Power Rack Buying Factors

 I'm going to keep this straight to the point and short.
-As you are reading the power rack reviews below here are a few guidelines you might want to consider when picking out the best one.
+As you are reading the power rack reviews below here are a few guidelines you might want to consider when picking out the best power rack.

-Please, measure your ceiling and the area where you want to put your power cage at.
-Give yourself a foot around the base of it and at least 6-8 inches above the top bar so you can do a full chin-up above the top bar and not hit your head on a rafter or the ceiling
+Please, measure your ceiling and the area where you want to put your workout cage.
+Give yourself a foot around the base of it and at least 6-8 inches above the top bar so you can do a full chin-up above the highest bar and not hit your head on a rafter or the ceiling

 This will help you keep focused and not spend too much for extra features you don't need or it will be the opposite, which is to get all the extra attachments you need to complete your workouts.